 \section{GeoLaux DataSet}

-GeoLaux is a challenging plane geometry dataset with 2,186 problems.
+GeoLaux is a challenging plane geometry dataset comprising 2186 fully verified problems, divided into 1418 calculation and 768 proving problems.
+Of the calculation problems, 522 are multiple-choice (single-answer) and 896 are free-response questions.
+As shown in Figure \ref{fig:data_example}, each problem in our dataset contains 8 annotated elements: problem text, geometric diagram, type (proving or calculation), answer, step-by-step solution, step length, auxiliary line construction text, and auxiliary line construction image.
 This section describes its semi-automated construction pipeline, which consists of three main stages: data acquisition, step segmentation, and auxiliary line extraction.
-Finally, we summarize its advantages over current datasets.